moj-analytical-services/rpackage_training/README.md

   * Load in any data that you want the test(s) to use.
   * Specify each test using the test_that() function.

-An example R script is [here](https://r-pkgs.org/tests.html#test-structure).
+An example R test script is [here](https://github.com/mammykins/regregrap/blob/master/tests/testthat/test_fivereg_recent.R).
 You'll notice this file includes:
 * A single context() call which provides a brief description of its contents.
-* Using a package - instead of calling it up using library() follow the see [Section 7.
-Making functions work in a package](#7-making-functions-work-in-a-package) guidance.
+* Data being loaded for the tests to use.
-* Specifying the tests using the test_that() functions.
+* Tests being specified using the test_that() functions.
 Where a test_that() function involves more than one expect_ function, it will only a pass if all expect_ functions produce a TRUE result.
 Otherwise it will fail.
+* Using the package [stringr](https://stringr.tidyverse.org/) in line with the [Section 7.
+Making functions work in a package](#7-making-functions-work-in-a-package) guidance.

 An example test_that() function is as follows: